lindoran/retargetable-micro-basic/README.md

 # Enhanced Micro-Basic 3.0

-A generative AI test to see if Claude.ai, using only the free plan (Sonnet 4.6), could cross-port the single-file BASIC example from David Dunfield's Micro-C compiler installer to GCC.
+The original project, A generative AI test to see if Claude.ai, using only the free plan (Sonnet 4.6), could cross-port the single-file BASIC example from David Dunfield's Micro-C compiler installer to GCC.
 We took this a few steps further and made it work with MinGW and IA16-ELF to fully support 16-bit DOS all the way to modern times.